Semejae/PizzaPlace/README.md

 * _css_

 ## Description
-_this page replaces 1,2,3 with a message_
+_this page lets you choose pizza toppings and sizes_

 ## Setup/Installation Requirements